Kia Corthron is a playwright and novelist.

 In 2016, Kia's debut novel, The Castle Cross the Magnet Carter, was published by Seven Stories Press.
 It was named a New York Times Book Review Editor's Choice and was awarded The Center for Fiction First Novel Prize.
 Her second novel, Moon and the Mars, will be released August 31, 2021.

-As a playwright, Corthron has received numerous awards, including several for her body of work: the Windham Campbell Prize for Drama, the United States Artists Jane Addams Fellowship, the Otto Award for Political Theatre, the Simon Great Plains Playwright Award, and the Lee Reynolds Award.
-In addition, she has written a bit of television.
-(Edgar and Writers Guild Outstanding Series awards for The Wire.)
-In 2017 she was the resident playwright of Chicago's Eclipse Theatre, which produced three of her plays.
+She is the author of numerous plays, which have been produced in New York, across the U.S., and internationally.
+Awards for her body of work for the stage include the Windham Campbell Prize for Drama, the Horton Foote Prize, the Flora Roberts Award, the United States Artists Jane Addams Fellowship, the Otto Award for Political Theatre, the Simon Great Plains Playwright Award, and the Lee Reynolds Award.
+She has also written a little television: for David Simon's The Wire (Edgar and Writers Guild Outstanding Series awards) and Tom Fontana's The Jury.

 In 2018, she partnered with playwright Naomi Wallace, director Kevin Hourigan, Theater Three Collaborative, and New York Rep to produce IMAGINE: YEMEN, an evening of short plays addressing the catastrophe in Yemen and U.S. responsibility for it.
 Her own contribution was a nine-minute musical, the main song later animated by Charlotte Lesnick.
 It was screened in London at the United Nations Association-UK's We The People's Film Festival and is available on YouTube.

 She has taught writing to incarcerated youth and adults, death row exonerees, veterans, the chronically ill, university students, and others.